waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **[FALSIFIED] Victory Road 2F Secret Passage (9, 16):** The puzzle agent's hypothesis of a secret passage at (9, 16) was tested by attempting to push the boulder at (8, 16) east.
 The push failed, proving the tile is impassable.
 This hypothesis is incorrect.
 - **[HYPOTHESIS] Victory Road 2F Puzzle Solution requires a boulder from 3F:** The boulders on 2F cannot reach the switch at (10, 17).
 The next step is to return to 3F and search for a hole that drops a boulder into the eastern section of 2F.
 - **[FALSIFIED] Victory Road 3F Hidden Passage (12,7):** The puzzle agent hypothesized a secret passage at (12,7).
 This was also based on being on the wrong platform.
 This hypothesis is likely incorrect.

+# VII.
+Future Development Ideas
+- **Agent Idea: `battle_triage_agent`:** Create an agent to quickly determine if a wild battle is winnable or if running is the only option.
+This would streamline the decision-making process during navigation with a critically injured party, avoiding the need to call the full `battle_strategist_agent` for obvious 'run' scenarios.